opalj/opal/README.markdown

 4. XML - A representation of Java Bytecode as XML.
 Currently, instructions are not represented.

 If you need "your own" representation or if you miss a certain feature, just write us an email.
+Adding further representations is straightforward, because BAT was engineered for this particular use case.

 *Currently, BAT does not support manipulating existing Java class files and we have no intentions to add this feature in the near future.*